catalinbroinas/CupaLigii/README.md

 # Cupa Ligii AdePlast 2016-2017 - A Simple Website
 This is my first website with MDBootstrap.
+This site was made in Romanian.
 # Web Technologies Used
 * HTML
 * CSS